linw0724-linnet/ubuntu-server-setup/install_ssh-server.md

 sudo systemctl status ssh
 ```
 -----
+# Conclusion
-**SSH server is now installed and running on your host machine, you can now use PuTTY to remotely access your host machine**
+SSH server is now installed and running on your host machine, you can now use PuTTY to remotely access your host machine